lucianopereira86/NetCore3-MySQL/README.md

 ### MySQL

-Let's create a remote MySQL database and then interact with by using the MySQL Workbench.
+Let's create a remote MySQL database and manipulate it with MySQL Workbench.

 First, access this website: